Modulightor Building: Third- and fourth-floor duplex

 The third- and fourth-floor duplex apartment spans about 3000 ft2.
 It has four bedrooms, four bathrooms, two balconies between the floors, two living rooms, and a kitchen divided into northern and southern sections.
 The duplex is decorated in a white palette throughout, with white built-in furniture.
 The rooms are interconnected spaces that blend into one another, which according to the LPC were intended to make the spaces appear larger than they actually were.
 They have decorations such as floating houseplants, cantilevered stairs, banisters, and bookshelves.
 The staircases, balconies, and glass walls in these rooms may be inspired by the designs of the Pavillon de l'Esprit Nouveau model home and Unité d'Habitation of Berlin, both designed by Le Corbusier.
 There are also decorations such as metal beams and grated sections of floor, in addition to lighting made by Modulightor.
-When Wagner and Rudolph occupied the building, the duplex was decorated with objects such as African sculptures, Japanese figurines, Turkish machine parts, gold chargers, and masks.
+When Wagner and Rudolph occupied the building, the duplex was decorated with objects such as African sculptures, Japanese figurines, Turkish machine parts, boomerangs, shoe forms, cigar molds, gold chargers, and masks.

 On the third floor, the northern and southern living rooms are connected by a north–south hallway along the eastern side of the house, which leads to an elevator and the main stairway to the ground.
 The L-shaped north living room wraps around a bathroom to the east.
 The southern wall of the north living room has a door to the hallway, while the eastern wall has a metal fireplace mantel and wooden cabinets.
 There are shelves and a sofa on the western wall (adjoining a staircase to the northern balcony), while the northern wall adjoins a terrace.
 On the western side of the house, the two sections of the kitchen are separated by a wall with a door.
 The northern half includes a refrigerator and oven, while the southern half contains a stovetop, fume hood, and sinks; both sections include shelves, cabinets, and white counters.
 The south living room is also L-shaped, wrapping around a bathroom to the east.
 Within the south living room, another staircase near the kitchen ascends to the southern balcony.
 The eastern wall has a metal fireplace mantel and wooden cabinets; the southeast corner has a window and desk; and the western side has a steel beam above two sofas.
 Along the southern wall of the south living room is an alcove, which has a double-height ceiling and a door leading to the rear garden.